christopher-hakkaart/nextflow/docs/workflow.md

 ### Calling processes and workflows

+Process and workflow invocation is the mechanism for executing processes and composing workflows by passing channel data between them.
 Processes and workflows are called like functions, passing their inputs as arguments:

 ```nextflow
 process hello {